-In the no action alternative, the Corps would not issue a permit to SCG to remove the gasline and no associated earthwork to relocate the gasline would occur.
+In the no action alternative, the Corps would not issue necessary Licenses to SCG or updated the existing agreement therefore, SCG would not remove the gasline and no associated earthwork to relocate the gasline would occur.
 Because the gasline is not removed from the close vicinity of the spillway, the spillway raise project cannot occur and the risk for the spillway to erode or the chute slab to lift during a large flooding even would remain high.
 Therefore, the no action alternative would not meet the purpose and need.